Mah6od/Mah6od/README.md

 -->
 # Welcome to My GitHub Profile! :wave:

-- 😄 I'm Mahbod Zamanpour, 23 years old.
+- 😄 I'm Mahbod Zamanpour.
 - 🚀 Passionate about learning and eager to contribute to web and AI development.
 - ⚡ Looking to collaborate on Innovative Projects.
 - 📚 Love reading books on personal development.